apache/incubator-kie-docs/README.md

   * **Chapter files**: Chapter files (prefix `chap-`) formatted to accommodate a modular documentation structure that is generated separately from this source repository for Red Hat enterprise documentation.
 For more information about modular documentation conventions, see the Red Hat [`modular-docs`](https://github.com/redhat-documentation/modular-docs) repository in GitHub.
 If any formatting conventions are unclear to you, use existing content as a starting template and write what makes sense to you.
 The `kie-docs` documentation team can work with the content that you contribute.
   * **Index file**: Single index file (`index.adoc`) that lists chapter files with `include` statements and contains any additional introductory content for the Kogito documentation as a whole.

-* `titles-enterprise`: Directory for testing Red Hat enterprise documentation.
-This directory is used internally by Red Hat technical writers only.

 # Contributing to Kogito documentation

 After you install the required documentation tools, you can begin contributing to Kogito documentation in the `main-kogito` branch of the `kie-docs` repository.
 The `kie-docs` documentation workflow follows the standard [GitHub flow](https://guides.github.com/introduction/flow/), which requires your own GitHub fork of the upstream source repository and a local clone of your fork.